-The Board held a total of twelve meetings during fiscal 2004.
-The incumbent directors attended all of the meetings of the Board and committees of the Board during the time and upon which such directors served during fiscal 2004.
-The Board has determined that the following directors are "independent" within the meaning of the listing standards the Nasdaq Stock Market ("Nasdaq"): Major General Guy L. Hecker, Jr., Christopher McNiffe and Donn Wilson.
+The Board held a total of thirteen meetings during fiscal 2005.
+The non-management members of the Board also met in regularly scheduled executive sessions without management present.
+The directors attended all of the meetings of the Board and committees of the Board during the time and upon which such directors served during fiscal 2005.
+The Board has determined that the following directors are "independent" within the meaning of the listing standards of the Nasdaq Stock Market ("Nasdaq"): Ret.
+Major General Hecker, Mr. McNiffe and Mr. Wilson.
 The Board has an Audit Committee, a Compensation Committee and a Nominating Committee.
 The Board has adopted charters for each of these committees.